JordanSum/AWS-EFS-Project/README.md

 # AWS EFS Project with Terraform

-A production-ready Terraform project that deploys a multi-AZ AWS infrastructure with Elastic File System (EFS) shared storage across EC2 instances.
+A development-ready Terraform project that deploys a multi-AZ AWS infrastructure with Elastic File System (EFS) shared storage across EC2 instances.
 This setup demonstrates how to create a highly available, scalable file storage solution accessible from multiple compute instances.

+> [!WARNING]
+> This is a development project and should NOT be used for production.
+Please use best policy and security when deploying this project

+ - This is a development project and should NOT be used for production.

+ - Please use best policy and security when deploying this project

 ## Architecture Overview